UvaCsl/HemoCell/doc/user_guide/Scripts.rst

 hemocell/scripts/cartesius[_intel]_env.sh
 ------------------------------------------

-These files contain the corresponding build dependencies on the cartesius system of SurfSara.
+These files contain the corresponding build dependencies on the Cartesius system of SurfSara.
 They should be sourced instead of executed::

   . ./scripts/cartesius_env.sh